anna-ssg/anna/site/content/docs.md

 - `date`: The date of the current page
 - `description`: Stores the description of the current post previewed in html layouts
 - `draft`: When set to 'true', the current page is not rendered unless the '-d' flag is used
-- `head`: Users need to manually specify head of the zettel in the frontmatter.
-Only head notes will be a part of `notes.html`
 - `layout`: Stores the layout file (\*.html) to be used to render the current page
 - `previewimage`: Stores the preview image of the current page
 - `scripts`: Stores the page-level scripts to be added
 - `tags`: Stores the tags of the particular page
 - `title` : The title of the current page
 - `toc`: When set to 'true', a table of contents is rendered for the current page
-- `type`:
-  - Sets the type of the page
-  - Use type `note` for notes

 ---